-The future focus of the nursing programs will be on the continued improvement of all nursing programs and the development of plans which will assist in meeting the health care needs of the citizens of Arkansas.
+The future focus of the nursing programs will be on continued improvement and the development of plans which will assist in meeting the health care needs of the citizens of Arkansas.
 The School of Nursing is committed to upgrading degrees of licensed nurses and increasing accessibility to current programs.

-The School of Nursing provides nursing courses to three campuses via distance learning compressed video network and on site at ASU-Mountain Home, ASU-Beebe and ASU Mid-South (West Memphis).
+The School of Nursing provides nursing courses to two campuses via distance learning compressed video network (CVN) and on site at ASU-Mountain Home and ASU Mid-South (West Memphis).
+After conclusion of the Fall 2023 semester, the Mountain Home site will no longer be affiliated with A-State.